o-daneel/Lunii.PACKS/README.md

                            Storyteller
-  -i, --info               Prints informations about the storyteller -l, --list               List all stories available in Lunii Storyteller -pe, --pack-export TEXT  Export selected story to an archive (or use ALL) -pi, --pack-import FILE  Import a story archive in the Lunii -pr, --pack-remove TEXT  Remove a story from the Lunii --help                   Show this message and exit.
+  -i, --info               Prints informations about the storyteller -l, --list               List all stories available in Lunii Storyteller -k, --key FILE           Device Key file for Lunii v3 -pe, --pack-export TEXT  Export selected story to an archive (or use ALL) -pi, --pack-import PATH  Import a story archive in the Lunii -pr, --pack-remove TEXT  Remove a story from the Lunii --help                   Show this message and exit.
 ````